ninaolo/DH2642-project/README.md

-# DH2642-project
+# Office Social Network

-This is a project by Nina Olofsson and Li Wirström
+This is a project by Nina Olofsson and Li Wirström.

 The old project idea can be found in the file IDEA.md.
 However, Google Analytics Real-time API is in beta and needs registration.
-Additionally, we might have needed to look into sockets etc. in order to get it to work.
-We therefore changed our project idea to the meeting agenda builder.
+We therefore changed our project idea to a meeting agenda builder, which we put into a kind of social network for an office.

 ## Frontend
 The frondend part of this project can be found in the `analytics/public` folder.
 It's written with the AngularJS framework, HTML5 and CSS3.